addoikenna/linear_regression_model_rio_grande_do_sul/README.md

-This notebook implements a linear regression model to predict the price of apartments in Rio Grande do Sul.
+This notebook implements a linear regression model to predict the price of apartments in Rio Grande do Sul, a city in Brazil, using the size of the apartment.
 The data used for this analysis is from the Brasil Real Estate dataset.

 The notebook is divided into the following sections: